mphbo/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page responsive Twitter clone.
 This project was a great opportunity to implement and learn jQuery and the power of AJAX requests.
-As well as improve my understanding and use of styling with CSS.
+As well as improve my understanding and use of responsive styling with CSS.

 ## Screenshots

+### Full Desktop size
 !["Screenshot of Tweeter at desktop size"](https://raw.githubusercontent.com/mphbo/tweeter/master/docs/desktop.png)

+### Tablet size
 !["Screenshot of Tweeter at tablet size"](https://raw.githubusercontent.com/mphbo/tweeter/master/docs/tablet.png)

+### Mobile size
 !["Screenshot of Tweeter at mobile size"](https://raw.githubusercontent.com/mphbo/tweeter/master/docs/mobile.png)

 ## Getting Started